railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Manufacture of finished product
 --------------------------------

-Having manufactured the intermediate product CPU_GEN, Open ERP then automatically proposes the manufacture of the computer PC2 using the order created earlier.
+Having manufactured the intermediate product CPU_GEN, OpenERP then automatically proposes the manufacture of the computer PC2 using the order created earlier.
 So return to the menu for production orders to start :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.